 Will I get wet?

-What is the possibility of falling out the boat?
+What if I fall out the boat?

-What happens if it's raining?
+What if it's raining?

-When is the New Zealand winter?
+When is the winter season in New Zealand?

 Are there toilets?

 The raft guides say, ‘We don’t pee in your clothes so please don’t pee in ours’.
 There are toilets at the Raft Base, please use them before departing for the experience.

 Can I buy some food?

 Make sure you have eaten before you depart on your experience and as much as we love snacks, you can’t bring them in the raft.
 Our Raft Base is shared with Canyon Food & Brew Co , so after your shower you are more than welcome to grab some food from there.
 They provide locally crafted on-site beers and a wide selection of food.